Smashroom/Portfolio/Robotics/System Id for Stopping Distance of a Wheeled Robot/analysis/README.md

 * And time to enjoyyyy!

-I quite enjoyed the project, but it is such a vaguely defined definition of done which makes it really difficult to stop thinking about it.
-My approach is always, first infrastracture than boom boom!

 ## To export as html with embedded images

 To be able to download a html with embedded images Nbextensions can be quite handy.
 The following commands do install the package and configure jupyter to enable it.